salarhajimirsadeghi/Drawing-Car-Lanes/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps.
+ 1) I converted the images to grayscale
+ 2) I did a Gaussian Blur to cancel some noise
+ 3) I used the Canny method to detect edges in our image
+ 4) I masked the unimportant parts of the image by selecting a portion of our image
+ 5) I used Hough line transformation to detect the needed lines (road)
+ 6) Merged our Hough line image with original to see the road on the original image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...